Here are some of our company policies

 2.1 Ensure consistency of approach across the Secure Security Guards Ltd in the local control of contractors whilst employed by the company.

-2.2 Ensure that all current legal requirements pertaining to the safety of the contractor whilst employed is upheld as identified in; the Health and Safety at Work Act (1974), The Management of Health and Safety at Work Regulations (1999), Construction (Design and Management) CDM Regulations (2015) and the Control of Substances
+2.2 Ensure that all current legal requirements pertaining to the safety of the contractor whilst employed are upheld as identified in; the Health and Safety at Work Act (1974), The Management of Health and Safety at Work Regulations (1999), Construction (Design and Management) CDM Regulations (2015) and the Control of Substances

 Hazardous to Health COSHH (2002) and the Control of Asbestos Regulations (2012) and all other current legislation associated with the management of contractors.